Rapid Sequence Intubation

 Name that Mallampati Class

-With the mouth open at rest, only hard palate is visible.
+With the mouth open at rest, upper half of tonsillar fossa is visible.

 Why is this a Difficult Airway (LEMON)?

-60 year old female.
-Severe maxillofacial injury.
-With the mouth open at rest, only hard palate is visible.
+69 year old female.
+Tracheal injury.
+With the mouth open at rest, upper half of tonsillar fossa is visible.
 Mouth opens to a width of three finger(s).
 The distance between the mentum (chin) and hyoid bone is three finger width(s).
-The distance from the hyoid bone to the thyroid notch is two finger widths.
+The distance from the hyoid bone to the thyroid notch is one finger widths.
+Short neck.

 Is Pretreatment Indicated?